deeptools/pyGenomeTracks/docs/content/examples.rst

 Examples
 ========

-(These examples can found in the `examples/ <https://github.com/deeptools/pyGenomeTracks/tree/master/examples>`_ or `test_data/ <https://github.com/deeptools/pyGenomeTracks/tree/master/tests/test_data>`_ folders of the github repository)
+These examples and the input data for these examples can found in the `examples/ <https://github.com/deeptools/pyGenomeTracks/tree/master/examples>`_ or `test_data/ <https://github.com/deeptools/pyGenomeTracks/tree/master/tests/test_data>`_ folders of the github repository.

 .. contents::